mikeyshean/fullstack-challenge-sotai/README.md

 What do you like about your implementation?
 > - I think its a good example of leveraging the strengths of both the backend for data management and database querying, and the client for visualizations and user interaction in the browser.
-> - Good use of shared state context though I didn't get to the part where I really get to leverage it for maintaining state between the different views.
+> - Good use of shared state context although I didn't get to showcase everything I wanted to do with it.
+Such as maintaining state when switching between charts.

 If you had more time, what would you do next?
 What would you change?
 What would you improve?